Treer/POpp/README.md

 such as #define, $if, and $elseif etc. but

 Currently:
-  It does NOT support conditional directives.
+  It does *not* support conditional directives.
-  It does NOT support plural forms.
+  It does *not* support references in or to plural forms.

-Licence:
-  This project is GPL, it contains a small amount of code obtained from the mono project under GPL licence.
-If I remove that code then it can be released under other licences, however given that PO files are a Gnu initiative, I don't yet see any advantage in it being released under other licences.

 Language:
-  Written in C#, currently not tested against Mono.
+  Written in C#, currently not tested against Mono. popp was written with v3.5 of the .Net framework UnitTests were written with v4.5 of the .Net framework.

 ------------------------------------------------------------------------------
 Documentation: